open-telemetry/opentelemetry-collector-contrib/README.md

-# opentelemetry-service-contrib
+# opentelemetry-collector-contrib
-Contrib repository for OpenTelemetry Service
+Repository for OpenTelemetry Collector contributions that are not part of the core repository and distribution of the Collector.